dopamine/xiple.blog/_posts/2022-08-02-sandwood-bay.md

 It sat proud and tall in the sunshine, the North Sea roaring at its feet.
 I stood there watching it for a long time, and watching the waves break too, their wide frothing peaks, taking in the wild sound of the surf.
 The power and ferocity of the water was humbling.

-I plodded along the sandy beach as far as I could manage, sat to cook lunch in the shade of a sand bank and then turnd away from the sea to explore the dunes.
+I plodded along the sandy beach as far as I could manage, sat to cook lunch in the shade of a sand bank and then turned away from the sea to explore the dunes.
 The loch in-land was shallow, warm and inviting.
 I didn't even think to pack swimmers, or I might have gone in &mdash; though it may have been a long wade before I could paddle.

-That afternoon, it was time to retrace the previous night's footsteps to the car park, and then on towards the [honor campsite at Sheigra beach](https://goo.gl/maps/R2yRt6m9t9vdvQsq7).
+That afternoon, it was time to retrace the previous night's footsteps to the car park, and then on towards the [honour campsite at Sheigra beach](https://goo.gl/maps/R2yRt6m9t9vdvQsq7).

 This was a far less special place, but still calm and green.
 Remembering gulls diving for fish into the stormy surf when we passed here in 2018, I pitched, ate, and read until darkness fell.